EDMONTON PROBATE LAWYER MATTHEW FEEHAN (780) 424-6430

 What happens when a person passes away without a Will?
 Who is in charge of the Estate?
 Who is a Beneficiary?
 How are the assets distributed?

 When a person passes away without a Will, no-one is officially in charge of the Estate and a family member (or other interested person) may have to apply to the Surrogate Court of Alberta for a formal Grant of Administration.
 If this is the case, Mr. Feehan can help with every aspect of the process.
-The Beneficiaries of a person who passed away without a Will are determined by the Wills and Succession Act (new as of February 2012) beginning at Paragraph 58.
-Call Mr. Feehan for your FREE CONSULTATION and he will explain exactly who gets what share of the assets based on your specific facts.
+The Beneficiaries of a person who passed away without a Will are determined by the Wills and Succession Act beginning at Paragraph 58.
+Call Mr. Feehan for your FREE CONSULTATION today and he will explain exactly who gets what share of the assets based on your specific facts.

 Edmonton, AB T5K 1Y4